 Probably you are already familiar with famous DS1052E hack where guys were able to double and even triple bandwidth.
 It happens that on my table is DS1022CD scope with 25MHz analog bandwidth.
 And this hack doesn’t apply to my model.
-We all know that same series Rigol oscilloscope models tend to have same hardware weather they are 25MHz, 50MHz or 100MHz analog bandwidth.
-Of course sampling rate (400MHz) stays the same.
-So it all lies in software.
-I felt that someone will figure out how to do this with this pretty old oscilloscope.
-And here it is – a hackaday pointed to a great news – simple way of changing model from DS1022CD to DS1102CD which converts analog bandwidth from 25MHz to 100MHz.
+We all know that same series Rigol oscilloscope models tend to have identical hardware whether they are 25MHz, 50MHz or 100MHz analog bandwidth.
+Of course, sampling rate (400MHz) stays the same.
+So it all lies in the software.
+I felt that someone would figure out how to do this with this pretty old oscilloscope.
+And here it is – a hackaday pointed to a piece of great news – simple way of changing the model from DS1022CD to DS1102CD which converts analog bandwidth from 25MHz to 100MHz.
 This is quite a step without spending a penny. –>

 IR remote control has a limited range and doesn’t work when it is out of line of sight.
 But what if you need to control your appliances even if don’t see them.
 [Michail] suggest to build an IR remote extender that stands between your remote control and device to be controlled.
 Building one seems to be pretty easy task.
 It has to repeat everything you send.
 Repeater circuit design is based on Andy Collinson circuit.
 It is based on 555 timer circuit that makes overall repeater small and cheap.
 Repeater receives IR signal by TSOP1738 receiver.
 As you may know receiver demodulates IR signal by removing 38kHz.
 555 timer is set up to generate 38kHz signal which is modulated by TSOP1738 output.
 Whole magic that simply works well.
 If you need to control appliance that is in different room you can simply locate receiver in your presence while transmitting LED in other room.